browserengineering/book/book/visual-effects.md

                     backdrop_canvas.getPixel(x, y)))
 ```

-[^real-life-reading-pixels]: In real browsers it's a bad idea to read
+[^real-life-reading-pixels]: In real browsers it's a bad idea to read canvas
-canvas pixels into memory and manipulate them like this, because it would be
+pixels into memory and manipulate them like this, because it would be very
-very slow.
-So libraries such as Skia don't make it convenient to do so.
+slow.
+Instead, it should be done on the GPU.
+So libraries such as Skia don't
-(Skia canvases do have `peekPixels` and `readPixels` methods that
+make it convenient to do so.
+(Skia canvases do have `peekPixels` and
-are sometimes used, but not for this use case).
+`readPixels` methods that are sometimes used, but not for this use case).

 [^simple-alpha]: The formula for this code can be found
 [here](https://www.w3.org/TR/SVG11/masking.html#SimpleAlphaBlending).
 Note that